tmichett/rhci_idm/ipa-setup/README.md

   - delete_ipa_server_hostgroups.yml to reverse that
   - remove_client.yml to unregister a client, not well tested (not sure is even the right procedure)

+== LDAP Modules for python

+Need to install python3-ldap on Workstation machine